Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_31_Read_Mapping_to_Genomes_using_STAR/STAR.md

 ## 3. History of RNA Sequencing<a name="312"></a>

   Before we dive into STAR, it is important to look back on the developmental past of RNA-sequencing like microarrays.
 Microarrays were first used with fluorescent markers in order to identify hybridization events.
 Although microarrays can identify hybridization events, it cannot help with alternative splicing events, SNP variations, or mutations.
 We are briefly mentioning these other technologies since they all helped to contribute to the development of RNA sequencing.
-STAR is able to help address pitfalls in these previous technologies.
+STAR is able to help address pitfalls in these previous technologies, the pitfalls involving runtime in comparison to accuracy.

 ## 4. Setting Up<a name="313"></a>